sbusso/rubynaut.net/_posts/2012/08/2012-08-30-application-monitoring.md

 Send notification event from capistrano deploy: [graphite-notify](https://github.com/hellvinz/graphite-notify)

+### Alternative usage

+37signals [alternative](http://37signals.com/svn/posts/3091-pssst-your-rails-application-has-a-secret-to-tell-you), but without graphic interface, yet

 ## It's only the beginning

-A good background of what you can monitor on a post of Etsy, author of the node.js version of statsd, and few other tools linked here: [Measure Anything, Measure Everything](http://codeascraft.etsy.com/2011/02/15/measure-anything-measure-everything/) and a lot information about graphite from Jason Dixon's blog (at Github, previuously at Heroku and Circonus), [Obfuscurity.](http://obfuscurity.com/Tags/Graphite).
+You will find a good background of what you can monitor on the following a post of Etsy, author of the node.js version of statsd, and few other tools linked: [Measure Anything, Measure Everything](http://codeascraft.etsy.com/2011/02/15/measure-anything-measure-everything/).
+Also a lot information about graphite at Jason Dixon's blog (at Github, previuously at Heroku and Circonus), [Obfuscurity.](http://obfuscurity.com/Tags/Graphite).
 With active work of these two people, and others, we can expect more to come in coming months.
+Now you can monitor, watch and follow any metric of your business, there is no excuse not to do it and a lot to gain.